cisco/mindmeld/source/blueprints/screening_app.rst

 Health Screening
 ================

-In this step-by-step walkthrough, you'll build a conversational application for a health screening that allows users to identify their risk of prediabetes.
+In this step-by-step walkthrough, you'll build a conversational health screening application that allows users to identify their risk of prediabetes.

 Working through this blueprint will teach you how to